-New in Fall 2021, SoM students will also be able to be part of a mentoring ecosystem.
+New in Fall 2021, SoM students will also be part of a mentoring ecosystem.
 Each ecosystem will be a small group of undergraduate students and an ecosystem leader.
 This system will enable students to have individual meetings with a mentor, but also build a network of supportive peers with group meetings or activities each semester.
 Ecosystem leaders are SoM faculty, adjunct or affiliate faculty, or research scientists who have undergone mentoring training.
 Students will have the opportunity to be matched into a mentoring ecosystem through a survey, and ecosystem foci may range from career interests, cultural or ethnic affiliation, first generation, and more.
 Ecosystem mentors can provide mentoring regarding internships, research, minors, coursework, networking, career guidance, study abroad and more.
+Ecosystem leaders.
+Rather than academic advisors, are often ideal people to provide letters of recommendation for jobs, internships, scholarships and more.